Oracle-DB: Find SQLs where expected parallel DML or direct load does not work

 Use the shown selection from menu "Dragnet investigation" (point 2.2.12) to execute this check and find SQLs that are not executed as expected.
 The result is sorted by the time this SQLs took to execute.
 The link in column "sql id" allows you to dig deeper in the details of the found SQL statement.

+Precondition is licensing of Oracle Diagnostics Pack or the use of Panorama-Sampler as an alternative.
 Without using "Panorama" you can also execute the following SQL manually.
 You should have licensed the Oracle Diagnostics Pack and replace the DBID with the numeric value of your DB ID.

 WITH Plans AS (SELECT /*+ NO_MERGE MATERIALIZE */ SQL_ID, Plan_Hash_Value, PDML_Reason, IDL_Reason